 What is Active Directory: The Ultimate Guide

-Learn how Active Directory makes it easier for IT to manage their organization’s computer resources.
-It is especially useful for companies that have to manage lots of endpoints and servers.
+Learn what Active Directory (AD) is and how AD makes it easier for IT to manage their organization’s computer resources.
+Active Directory is especially useful for companies that have to manage lots of endpoints and servers.
 Read more here.

 Table of Contents

 - What is Active Directory and why is it used?

 - Who is Active Directory for?

 - How Active Directory helps IT